How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 Once you’re in a support bubble, you can think of yourself as being in one ‘household’.
-It means you can have close contact with the other household in your bubble as if they were members of your own household.
-This means you do not need to maintain social distance with people in your support bubble.
+This means you can have close contact with the other household in your bubble as if they were members of your own household.

 Who can make a support bubble